-The conclusion of the draft plan ('preferred option') appraisal is as follows -
+The conclusion of the draft plan appraisal is as follows -

-- "The appraisal presented above highlights that the draft plan performs well in terms of many sustainability issues/objectives, with significant positive effects identified as likely in terms of: education, health, housing, community cohesion, economic growth, town centres, biodiversity, townscape and cultural heritage, open space and Sustainable transport.
-Notable positive effects (e.g. around town centre vitality, accessibility / sustainable transport and conserving heritage assets and views) will result from a policy focus on ensuring a targeted approach to high density housing / tall buildings.
-There is, however, often a degree of uncertainty around predicted positive effects given the important role that will be played by site allocation policy (which in turn will be influenced by the emerging update to the Infrastructure Delivery Plan, IDP). - No significant negative effects are predicted, although risks associated with some policy approaches in particular policy approaches that will drive a considerable shift in the nature of employment land in Haringey, potentially with implications for economic inclusion are highlighted.
-Objectives around 'energy and carbon' and 'open space' are notable in that there is the theoretical potential to do more (in order to meet carbon reduction standards; and reduce open space deficiencies), but it is recognised that in practice there is no potential to set more stringent policy without compromising other objectives, which are a priority locally (i.e. objectives around housing, regeneration and employment growth).
-In terms of recommendations, the appraisal highlights a small number of instances where the plan might potentially reword or elaborate on policy wording for particular sustainability issues (crime, skills and training and water resources)."
+The appraisal presented above highlights that the draft plan performs well in terms of many sustainability issues/objectives, with significant positive effects identified as likely in terms of: education, health, housing, community cohesion, economic growth, town centres, biodiversity, townscape and cultural heritage, open space and sustainable transport.
+There is, however, often a degree of uncertainty around predicted positive effects given the important role that will be played by site allocation policy (which in turn will be influenced by the emerging update to the Infrastructure Delivery Plan, IDP).

+No significant negative effects are predicted, although risks associated with some policy approaches.
+In particular, policy approaches that will drive a considerable shift in the nature of employment land in Haringey potentially have implications for economic inclusion, although it is recognised that the Plan is set in the context of delivering the Borough's strategic employment target.
+Objectives around 'energy and carbon' and 'open space' are notable in that there is the theoretical potential to do more (in order to meet carbon reduction standards; and reduce open space deficiencies), but it is recognised that in practice there is no potential to set more stringent policy without compromising other objectives, which are a priority locally (i.e. objectives around housing, regeneration and employment growth), and ensuring consistency with national and regional policy.